Medial Axis Aware Learning of Signed Distance Functions: Implementation

 \section{Implementation}

 Throughout all experiments, we consider surfaces $\surface$, represented by unoriented point clouds contained in the computational domain $\Omega\coloneqq[-1.2,1.2]^d$.
 For the phase field parameter $\eps$ we choose $\eps=10^{-3}$ for $d=2$ and $\eps=10^{-4}$ for $d=3$.
 We implement our method using the Pytorch framework, cf. \cite{PyTorch}.
 All experiments were performed on a workstation with two AMD EPYC 7402 processors, 256GB RAM, and an NVIDIA A100 with 40GB memory.
-We plan to release code upon publication.
+The code is available at \url{https://github.com/sweidemaier/Neat_SDF}.